Dead-Kings/StoneCoin/doc/init.md

 Copy stoned.init to /etc/init.d/stoned.
 Test by running `service stoned start`.

-Using this script, you can adjust the path and flags to the stoned program by setting the STONED and FLAGS environment variables in the file /etc/sysconfig/stoned.
+Using this script, you can adjust the path and flags to the stoned program by setting the stoneD and FLAGS environment variables in the file /etc/sysconfig/stoned.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X